Workshop: Tracking International Aid and Investment from Developing and Emerging Economies

 - Are the datasets made available by AidData and/or Heidelberg University reliable?
 How does the reliability of these data compare to alternative methods to estimate aid or investment flows from emerging economies?

-Proposals are expected to engage with new datasets on emerging donors’ aid and investments around the world, including but not limited to those listed in Table 1 .
-Authors of accepted proposals will get pre-publication access to unpublished databases so that they can present a draft paper at the workshop.
+Participants are invited to engage with new datasets on emerging donors’ aid and investments around the world, including but not limited to those listed in Table 1 .
+Authors of accepted proposals have received pre-publication access to unpublished databases so that they can present a draft paper at the workshop.
 The aim is to have a (first) public release of these papers as AidData working papers in October 2017.
-Early access to datasets will be granted under the condition that the dataset(s) and resulting working papers will not be shared outside the group of workshop participants prior to the official release of the respective datasets by AidData and/or Heidelberg University in the course of fall/autumn 2017.
+Learn more about papers selected for the workshop at AidData's The First Tranche .

-We have the pleasure to welcome three distinguished scholars as keynote speakers: David Dollar (Brookings Institution), Helen Milner (Princeton University), and Nancy Qian (Northwestern University).
+We have the pleasure of welcoming two distinguished scholars as keynote speakers: David Dollar (Brookings Institution), and Helen Milner (Princeton University).
 They have agreed to share their thoughts on the topic of the workshop.

 Axel Dreher and Andreas Fuchs